binford2k/binford2k.com/_posts/2019-11-19-refactoring-legacy-functions.md

 end
 ```

-This function definition required you to specify an arcane `type` parameter defining whether or not the function returns a value.
+This function definition required you to specify an arcane `:type` parameter defining whether or not the function returns a value.
 It also just stuffed all arguments into an array and required you as the author to manually process said array and handle any type checking or argument errors.
 This might be somewhat familiar to old school Perl hackers, but is unnecessary boilerplate these days.

 Instead, the modern version of this same function would look like this: